Farama-Foundation/Miniworld/README.md

 MiniWorld is a minimalistic 3D interior environment simulator for reinforcement learning &amp; robotics research.
 It can be used to simulate environments with rooms, doors, hallways and various objects (eg: office and home environments, mazes).
-MiniWorld can be seen as an alternative to VizDoom or DMLab.
-It is written 100% in Python and designed to be easily modified or extended.
+MiniWorld can be seen as a simpler alternative to VizDoom or DMLab.
+It is written 100% in Python and designed to be easily modified or extended by students.

 <p align="center">
 <img src="images/maze_top_view.jpg" width=260></img>